Battle of Imus

-The Battle of Imus (Labanan sa Imus, Batalla de Imus), or the siege of Imus (Pagkubkob sa Imus, El Cerco de Imus), was the first major battle of the Philippine revolution against the Spanish colonial government in the province of Cavite.
-It was fought between September 1–3, 1896 at Imus, Cavite province in the Philippines, right after Bonifacio's ill-fated attack on the gunpowder magazine at the Battle of San Juan del Monte in Manila.
+The Battle of Imus (Labanan sa Imus, Batalla de Imus), or the Siege of Imus (Pagkubkob sa Imus, El Cerco de Imus), was the first major battle of the Philippine revolution against the Spanish colonial government in the province of Cavite.
+It was fought between September 1–3, 1896 at Imus, Cavite province in the Philippines, right after Bonifacio's attack on the gunpowder magazine at the Battle of San Juan del Monte in Manila.

-The resulting victory for the Filipino revolutionaries in Imus very much alarmed the Spanish government in the country.
-Following the conflict, they attempted to subdue the revolutionaries in Cavite province with the twin battles in Binakayan and Dalahican weeks after the battle in Imus.

 Background

 The revolution began in Cavite province shortly after it joined the pro-independence Katipunan revolutionary movement under Andres Bonifacio.
 Emilio Aguinaldo began the revolution in the province by staging the Kawit Revolt on August 31, 1896.
-He had gathered more men and armament for the imminent combat with the Spanish troops stationed in the province, and as time went on he and his men destroyed several Spanish units along the way, prompting the Spaniards to meet the revolutionaries in battle.
+He had gathered more men and armament for the imminent combat with the Spanish troops stationed in the province, and as time went on, he and his men destroyed several Spanish units along the way, prompting the Spaniards to meet the revolutionaries in battle.
 The Spanish military commander in the province, Brigadier General Ernesto de Aguirre, felt confident that he could defeat the Caviteño fighters as his units are more properly armed and fed.

 The town of Imus was the rebels' great strategic point.
 The town itself, situated in the center of a large well-watered plain, surrounded by agricultural land with a mere collection of wooded and bamboo dwellings.
 The distance from Manila, in straight line, would be about 14 miles, with good roads leading to the bay-shore towns.
 The people were very poor, being tenants or dependents of the friars, hence the only building of importance was the estate house of the Recollects (on what is now Cuartel or Camp Pantaleon Garcia).
 This estate house, situated in the middle of a compound surrounded by massive high walls, was a fortress through the eyes of the natives.

 Prelude

-Emilio Aguinaldo in his memoirs, related that it was his cousin Baldomero Aguinaldo, President of the Magdalo Council, who led the first attack on Imus.
-As the head of the handful of men armed only with spears and bolos, Baldomero Aguinaldo rallied forth to Imus to test the reflexes of the Spanish defenders of the town.
+Baldomero Aguinaldo, President of the Magdalo Council, led the first attack on Imus.
+Baldomero Aguinaldo rallied forth to Imus with a handful of men armed only with spears and bolos to test the reflexes of the Spanish defenders of the town.
 Emilio Aguinaldo and his men covered the rear in Binakayan against a possible attack coming from the marines stationed in Polverin in Kulaute.
-A contingent of civil guards on patrol, however, intercepted Baldomero Aguinaldo and his men before they could make their way into the town plaza.
-A running battle ensued and the rebels were forced to withdraw.
-The Spaniards suffered two casualties.
-The rebels however had to leave a wounded officer, Lt.
-Marcelino Cajulis, behind.
+A contingent of civil guards on patrol, however, intercepted Aguinaldo and his men before they could make their way into the town plaza.
+A running battle ensued, resulting in a rout of the rebel forces.
+Aguinaldo, left isolated on the battlefield, escaped capture by feigning death.